Matdweb/Spotiy-Playlist-Retriever/README.md

 # Spotify Playlist Retriever

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that retrives the playList or playLists of an authenticated user with the Spotify API
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that retrieves the playList or playLists of an authenticated user with the Spotify API

+This is an experimental code.
+The purpose of this project is to test functionality for the development of a greater application
+See here the main application: [Jamming](#);

+Here you can take a look at the Figma prototype [Figma](https://www.figma.com/file/vC75e7Rda1IiLSC6SmKztR/Spotify-Playlists-Retriever-next_v12?type=design&node-id=0%3A1&mode=design&t=dveafw1P5ssLiuSS-1)

 ## Getting Started